ackama/nzsl-share/README.md

 This application allows users to search for signs that are already published in the [NZSL Dictionary](https://nzsl.nz).
 This reduces the risk that a contribution duplicates already-published work.

-The dictionary data is consumed from a SQLite database that is included with this repository.
+The dictionary data is consumed from a SQLite database that is downloaded from a Github release.
 From time to time, the dictionary data is updated, and exported by [nzsl-dictionary-scripts](https://github.com/odnzsl/nzsl-dictionary-scripts).

-Unless there has been a major change to published data, **you don't need to update the dictionary SQLite file**.
-The copy published in the repository is sufficient to get started, and `bin/setup` fetches the most recent copy for you.
+Unless there has been a major change to published data, **you don't need to update the dictionary SQLite file often**.
+Running `bin/setup` fetched the most recent copy for you during application setup.
 Additionally, when the application is started after each deploy, the most recent copy is also downloaded in staging and production.

 If you know there has been an update, and want the latest copy, you can run `bundle exec rake dictionary:update` to download it.
-If this change introduces schema or key data changes that are required for NZSL Share development, you can force-add the file to update it.

 ## Deployment